 What a strange statement – ‘the woman is the glory of the man.’

-The Greek term for ‘glory’ speaks of an outshining, that is, the woman will bring goodness into the man’s life.
+The Greek term for ‘glory’ speaks of an outshining, that is, the woman will bring her goodness into the life of her husband.

 The apostle is using the language of the Hebrews.
-For example Proverbs 12:4 says,
+Proverbs 12:4 says,

 “An excellent wife is the crown of her husband, but she who shames him is like rottenness in his bones.”